 Can hyaluronic acid clog pores?

-Hyaluronic acid is a non-comedogenic ingredient, it means it doesn’t clog pores.
+HA is a non-comedogenic ingredient, it means it doesn’t clog pores.

 Be careful when choosing a hyaluronic acid serum, which the ingredient list doesn’t contain any pore-clogging ingredients.